Two Culinary Students from The Art Institute of Virginia Beach to Compete in Italy to Win Urbani Tartufi Truffle Contest

 In addition to the scholarship, winners also earn a trip to the “Truffle Experience at Urbani Tartufi,” which consists of an exclusive journey in the world of truffles.
 The experience begins in Umbria and culminates at the Accademia del Tartufo, the first school on truffles, where professional chefs will hand down their knowledge in the art of cooking truffles.

-The Art Institute of Virginia Beach, a branch of The Art Institute of Atlanta, is one of The Art Institutes, a system of over 50 schools throughout North America.
+The Art Institute of Virginia Beach, a branch of The Art Institute of Atlanta, is one of The Art Institutes, a system of private, non-profit schools throughout the United States.
 Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
-Not all online programs are available to residents of all U.S. states.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-The Art Institute of Virginia Beach, a branch of The Art Institute of Atlanta, Two Columbus Center, 4500 Main Street, Suite 100, Virginia Beach, VA 23462. © 2016 The Art Institutes.
+The Art Institute of Virginia Beach, a branch of The Art Institute of Atlanta, Two Columbus Center, 4500 Main Street, Suite 200, Virginia Beach, VA 23462 © 2019 The Arts Institutes International LLC.
 All rights reserved.
-Our email address is email@example.com.

 The Art Institute of Virginia Beach, a branch of The Art Institute of Atlanta, is certified to operate in the Commonwealth of Virginia pursuant to Title 23, Chapter 21.1, §23-276.4 of the Code of Virginia by the State Council of Higher Education for Virginia (James Monroe Building, 101 North 14th St; Richmond, VA 23219; 804-225-2600; www.schev.edu).
 This school is authorized under Federal law to enroll nonimmigrant alien students.

 Learn more about our programs.Get Brochure